 Having an SMS dropped into your lap is a disorienting and overwhelming experience.
 If this situation sounds familiar, before you worry about creating your implementation plan you need to perform some initial tasks for getting your SMS started.

 - Get upper management support;

-- Acquire primary SMS tool, such as aviation SMS software;
+- Adopt primary SMS data management strategy, such as aviation SMS software;

 - Identify and organize key personnel (including safety org chart);